Back to home page click here

 Link: Foreign Office site click here

 Many other UK Government Departments are similar to those in other countries and cover subjects such as education, health, transport, industry, and justice.
-However, there are also departments for Scotland, Wales and Northern Ireland.
+However, there are also small departments for Scotland, Wales and Northern Ireland.

 When talking about the British Government, the media will often use the term Whitehall because a number of Government Departments are located along a central London street very close to Parliament called Whitehall.